starc007/echo-id-contract/readme.md

 5. **Playing Well with Others**:
    We're also making sure EchoId fits in with the broader decentralized identity scene.
 We want to make sure our system talks nicely with other identity systems out there.

+6. **SDK Development**:
+   We will build a comprehensive SDK to simplify the integration of the EchoId protocol.
+This SDK will enable any developer to easily incorporate EchoId functionality into their applications

 ## FlowChart after New updates

 ![alt text](image-1.png)